heathercat123/Rickroll-shorcut/README.md

 # Rickroll-shorcut
-Send this LNK file to someone to rickroll it!
+Rename and send this LNK file to someone to rickroll it!

 Only work in windows computer.

 # Explication